SilasiLab/HomeCageSinglePellet/README.md

 **Install the voltage regulator and power connectors**

-4. Attach 6 leads to the voltage regulator.
+4. Attach 6 leads to the voltage regulator:
 	- 2 Leads to the positive input pad.
 	- 2 leads to the negative input pad.
 	- 1 lead to the positive output pad.